lainets/gitmanager/courses/README.md

 	the course root folder
 	* `build_image`: container image used to build the course, defaults to a value set by the service administrators.
+	* `build_cmd`: command passed to the container image above.
+If not specified, the image default is used.

 2. ### <grader_config>/index.[json|yaml]
 	* The directory name acts as a course key, which is used in